higarbagexd/2D-Input-Display/README.md

 - **Multi-Player Overlay Support:** Run multiple overlays simultaneously with colored player indicators (e.g., Red dot for P1, Blue dot for P2) that can be toggled in settings.
 - **Dynamic Controller Chooser:** Auto-detect connected gamepads and select/reassign which physical device controls which player slot.
 - **OBS / Recording Mode:** Hide the desktop overlay from your screen while keeping it active as a clean source inside OBS or recording software.
+- Comments and Code Documentation.
+This is what I will focus on the most before creating anything else.
+I will create documentation for all classes and comments.

 ---